barrydobson/react-docker-base/README.md

 This will recreate the `src` directory and create a new React application.

+### Using an existing application

+If you already have a react application you can place it into the `src` folder

 ### Running in Development mode

 In order to run the appplicaiton locally with hot reload, just run: